M66B/FairEmail/FAQ.md

 You are advised to use the excellent, open source [DAVx⁵](https://f-droid.org/packages/at.bitfire.davdroid/) app to synchronize/manage your calendars/contacts.

+If you want to synchronize Outlook contacts and you have access to Google Workspace, please [see here](https://support.google.com/a/users/answer/156595) about how you can set up contact syncing.

 Most providers support exporting your contacts.
 Please [see here](https://support.google.com/contacts/answer/1069522) about how you can import contacts if synchronizing is not possible.